jfmartinz/contact-manager-app/README.md

 2. Edit Contact: Enables you to modify an existing contact’s name or phone number.
 3. Delete Contact: Removes a contact from the list.
 Uses a confirmation modal for deletion.
 4. Modal:
-- Displays the form inside a popup-like overlay.
 - Used for creating and editing contacts.

 ## Screenshots